Araluen, Queensland: Geography

 The land use is residential with the exception of the Gympie Regional Council Saleyards in Saleyard Road in the south-east of the locality (26.1634°S 152.6748°E).
-It is served by the Banks Pocket railway siding (26.1644°S 152.6763°E) on the North Coast line.
+It is served by the Banks Pocket railway siding (26.1644°S 152.6763°E) on the bypassed section of the North Coast line.

 History

 Gympie Christian Academy opened in 1980 on the site of the former Gympie cattle yards.
 Initially, there were two teachers, two teacher aides, and 36 students with one classroom also being used as a church.
 In 1999, the school was renamed Victory College.
 The equestrian centre was built in 2015 with the roof added over the arena in 2018.